Legal status of fictional pornography depicting minors: Cases

+In May 2015, John R. Farrar, a federal inmate serving his sentence for a prior conviction for actual child pornography possession in 2007, was found with "seven hand-drawn images depicting the [sexual] exploitation of minor females" as well as "two hand-written books, describing sexual abuse of minors" on his workbench, and was indicted for six of the images, given the 10 year minimum sentence, extending his overall prison time by about 4 years, despite his No Contest plea in the initial trial, he attempted to appeal the sentence under the pretense the images were not obscene and that his sentence violated the Eight Amendment, his appeal was shot down.

+On July 11, 2017, David R. Buie, who was under supervised release for a prior conviction relating to crimes involving the sexual victimization of actual minors, was reported by staff at his local library, and subsequently indicted under 1466A(b)(1), for printing a full-color drawing that depicted a boy engaging in sex with adults that appear to be his parents, Buie appealed the decision under the pretense that (b)(1) is vague, overbroad, and encroached on protected speech, the appeal was rejected and he given the sentence of 121 months (or 10 years) and a lifetime of supervised release, which he also appealed.

-The fourth case occurred on May 18, 2018, when a registered sex offender from Newport News, Virginia was sentenced to over 19 years in prison for the attempted receipt of obscene images, obstruction of justice, destruction of evidence, and sex offender penalties.
+On May 18, 2018, a registered sex offender from Newport News, Virginia was sentenced to over 19 years in prison for the attempted receipt of obscene images, obstruction of justice, destruction of evidence, and sex offender penalties.
 Elmer E. Eychaner, III (aged 46) was described as having a significant history of sexual offenses involving minors.
 He had most recently been convicted in 2008 for child pornography crimes in federal court.
 During this instance Eychaner requested a laptop to search for a better job while on federal supervision.
-He instead violated the terms of his supervision by using the computer to look up obscene cartoon images depicting the sexual abuse of minors.
+He instead violated the terms of his supervision by using the computer to look up obscene anime cartoon images depicting the sexual abuse of minors.